Darren Quinton

 Darren Quinton (born 28 April 1986) was an English footballer who played as a midfielder for St Albans City.

 Career

 He joined Cambridge United's youth scheme at the age of 16, after leaving Ipswich Town's youth academy.

 As a youth scholar in September 2003, he was loaned to Welling United where he made two appearances.
 He made his Cambridge United debut on 8 May 2004, the final match of the League Two season against Leyton Orient.
 He joined Braintree Town in March 2009, the club where his cousin Brad Quinton was captain.

-He now works full-time in London and has moved back to his home in Essex.
+He now works full-time in London and has moved to a home in Essex.